joaoalbertocsjunior/react-s/README.md

 ## Prerequisites

-You must known:
+Must have installed

+- node
+- npm

+You can download those [HERE](https://nodejs.org/en/download/package-manager)

+Must known syntaxes:

-- HTML;
+- html
-- CSS;
+- css
-- Javascript;
+- javascript

-You also need to have NodeJS and npm installed.
+[W3Schools](https://www.w3schools.com/) can help you alot with that.

-ReactJS syntax is not mandatory but can also help you.
+ReactJS is not mandatory but can be worth [learning](https://react.dev/).

 ## Installation